Learn the shared concepts for analyzing and visualizing your data

 Structured filters are a more interactive way to create Elasticsearch queries, and are commonly used when building dashboards that are shared by multiple analysts.
 Each filter can be disabled, inverted, or pinned across all apps.
-The structured filters are the only way to use the Elasticsearch Query DSL in JSON form, or to target a specific index pattern for filtering.
 Each of the structured filters is combined with AND logic on the rest of the query.

 Kibana lets you save objects for your own future use or for sharing with others.
 Each saved object type has different abilities.
 For example, you can save your search queries made with Discover, which lets you:

 - Share a link to your search

 - Download the full search results in CSV form

 - Start an aggregated visualization using the same search query

 - Embed the Discover search results into a dashboard

 - Embed the Discover search results into a Canvas workpad